What are your writing strengths? (It's time we celebrated them!)

 #1: I'm confident in my plotting.

-I love dissecting them in the stories I read, learning about new structures and delving deeper into the one's I'm already aware of, and---most of all---incorporating these structures into my own stories.
-I think I've grown to do this pretty well!
+I absolutely love exploring plot and character arcs.
+I love dissecting them in the stories I read, learning about new structures and delving deeper into the ones I already know, and incorporating these structures into my own stories.
+Over time, I think I've grown to do this pretty well.

-I tend to be very critical and am often good at viewing my own work through an objective lens.
-What I've learned of the craft of writing so far goes a long way toward helping me see exactly what isn't working with my storytelling and prose so I can rework my stories into something far better.
+As much as I despise drafting, I adore revising and editing.
+I tend to be very critical and do a great job of viewing my own work through an objective lens.
+What I've learned about the craft so far goes a long way toward helping me see exactly what isn't working with my storytelling and prose so I can rework my stories into something better.

-#3: All theme, none of the preaching!
+#3: All of the theme, none of the preaching.